gabriel-dehan/chronicondb-client/NEEDS.md

 ---

-**5**.
-Rune enchants are missing some information, whether or not a legendary enchant comes from a rune, and whether a legendary enchantment is lesser or greater and what types of items they can be applied to.
+**5**. **Runes enchants** are missing some information, whether or not a legendary enchant comes from a rune, and whether a legendary enchantment is lesser or greater and what types of items they can be applied to.
 Pretty much what's on Rahlence guide: https://steamcommunity.com/sharedfiles/filedetails/?id=1911997938.
 I could have mapped it by hand but I just couldn't muster the motivation of spending a few days on that alone :D.

 ---

-**6**.
-Skills don't have their tags in the extract.
+**6**. **Skills** don't have their **tags** in the extract.

 ## Would love to have